Prep Wrestling: District Wrestling Tracker

 - Ross (Wapello) wins via fall (0:31) over Carson Hunter (Midland) in the consolations.

-- Ross (Wapello) will wrestleback against Colton Cruse (Wilton)
+- Ross (Wapello) loses wrestleback against Colton Cruse (Wilton) via fall (5:11)

 195 — Owen Housman (Wapello) loses via major dec.
 (8-0) to Truman Krob (Lisbon)

-- Housman (Wapello) to the consolations against Hartz (West Branch)
+- Housman (Wapello) wins via fall (1:39) in the consolations against Morgan Hartz (West Branch)

+- Housman (Wapello) loses wrestleback against Ronan Poynton (Regina) via major dec.
+(9-0)

 285 — Landon Provino (WACO) wins via fall (4:59) over Nate Lorenzen (Northeast, Goose Lake)

-- Provino (WACO) to the finals against Brant Baltes (Lisbon)
+- Provino (WACO) loses via fall (0:35) in the finals against Brant Baltes (Lisbon)

+- Provino to STATE after already beating Nate Lorenzen (Northeast, Goose Lake)

 Class 2A-District 5 (at Mount Pleasant)